 The widely accepted social-cognitive model of self-regulated learning was developed by Barry Zimmerman (2000).
 Zimmerman’s focus on self-regulated learning (1981) was influenced by his work on of the role of self-efficacy during learning and his research on how the “vicarious experiences influenced learners’ perceptions of self-efficacy regarding their own capabilities and their willingness to persevere during problem solving” (Zimmerman, 2008; Personal interview with Bembenutty, H.).

 Zimmerman’s widely accepted cyclical model of self-regulation learning consists of three phases: forethought, performance, and self-reflection.
 Each phase consists of variables that interact within and between phases (Zimmerman, 2008).
-While all variables are critical to the learning process, for the purpose of this intervention study, I will focus on four processes: goal setting inside the forethought phase, self-monitoring inside the performance phase, as well as self-reflection and attributional feedback in the self-reflection phase.
+While all variables are critical to the learning process, for the purpose of this intervention study, I will focus on four processes: goal setting inside the forethought phase, self-monitoring which is part of the performance phase, as well as self-reflection and attributions in the self-reflection phase.

 Goal Setting